REGISTRATION

 Be sure to obey all Iowa traffic laws and be courteous to motorists and other riders.
 Please wear a helmet, ride predictably, sound off when passing another rider, don’t stop on the roadway, don’t cross the yellow line, and please keep to the right if you are traveling more slowly than others!
 Most importantly, RIDE RIGHT, it’s right!

 SAG wagons patrol the route to pick up riders who break down physically or mechanically.
 There is no charge for this service if you show your rider wristband.
 You will be asked to sign a waiver when riding a SAG wagon.
-Again, to let the sag driver know you need help, turn your bicycle upside down or “wheels up” and motion a “thumbs down” signal.
+To let the sag driver know you need help, turn your bicycle upside down or “wheels up” on the left hand side of the road and motion a “thumbs down” signal.

 Weather in late July in Iowa is typically very hot and humid, with highs in the 80s and 90s.
 But it’s not uncommon for temperatures to dip to 50 degrees Fahrenheit in the evening.
 Weather is very unpredictable and rain is a very real possibility.
 RAGBRAI continues to move along on schedule despite poor weather conditions.
 You should pack accordingly.